xia0m/FSND-Deploy-Flask-App-to-Kubernetes-Using-EKS/README.md

 ## Initial setup
 1. Fork this project to your Github account.
-2. Locally clone your forked version to begin working on the project
+2. Locally clone your forked version to begin working on the project.

 ## Dependencies